Nearly $G_2$-manifolds and $G_2$-Laplacian co-flows: Analysis on nearly G2 -manifolds

 \begin{lemma} Let $(M,\varphi)$ be compact n$G_2$ with $d\varphi=\tau_0\psi$.
 If $\tau_0 \lambda \in \sigma(\curl)$ for $\lambda \neq 0$, then $\lambda^2 - \lambda\geq \tfrac{3}{4}$.
 Moreover, $\Omega^1_\mathrm{Killing}$ admits the $L^2$-orthogonal decomposition:

 into the eigenspaces for $\curl$ with eigenvalues $-\tfrac{1}{2}\tau_0$, $\tfrac{3}{2}\tau_0 \in \sigma(\curl)$ respectively. \end{lemma} \begin{proof} Using the Lichnerowicz--Obata theorem, applied to \eqref{eq:curl}, it follows that the non-zero eigenvalues $\tau_0 \lambda$ of $\curl$ on $\Omega^1$ satisfy the inequality $\lambda^2-\lambda\geq \tfrac{3}{4}$.
 Moreover, the equality case is satisfied if and only if the corresponding one-form is Killing.
+Finally, we use Lemma \ref{lemma:formulae} to identify the corresponding eigenspaces as above. \end{proof} \begin{remark} The fact that a Killing field preserves an n$G_2$-structure on a compact 7-manifold if and only if its dual 1-form is a $-\tfrac{1}{2}\tau_0$-eigenform for curl is the content of \cite{Friedrich1997}*{Theorem 6.2}. \end{remark}

+\begin{remark} Applying Lemma \ref{lem:killingvf} to the standard Spin(7)-invariant n$G_2$-structure on the round 7-sphere $S^7$, one finds that $\tau_0=4$, the bound $\lambda^2-\lambda\geq \frac{3}{4}$ is saturated, and $\Omega^1_{\text{Killing}}$ is 28-dimensional (isomorphic to the Lie algebra of $O(8)$).
+In the decomposition of $\Omega^1_{\text{Killing}}$, the $-2$-eigenspace of curl is 21-dimensional (isomorphic to the Lie algebra of Spin(7)) and the $6$-eigenspace of curl is 7-dimensional. \end{remark}

-Finally, we use Lemma \ref{lemma:formulae} to identify the corresponding eigenspaces as above. \end{proof} \begin{remark} One may identify $G_2$-structures inducing a given Riemannian metric with the space of real unit spinors (up to conjugation).
+\begin{remark} One may identify $G_2$-structures inducing a given Riemannian metric with the space of real unit spinors (up to conjugation).
 Under this identification, the unit sphere in the space of real Killing spinors $K\slS (M)$:

 corresponds to all compatible n$G_2$-structures.
 Here, $X \in \Omega^1$ acts on the spinor bundle $\slS (M)$ via Clifford multiplication, and we take the lift of the Levi-Civita connection to $\slS (M)$.